-With the lights fully-on, a cardboard dial displays a picturesque daytime scene with the sun high in the sky… but, as the lights are dimmed, the sun in the picture also begins to set (magic!).
-And once the lights are off, the picture reveals a resplendent night sky with moon and stars!
+With the lights on, a cardboard dial displays a picturesque daytime scene… as the lights are dimmed, the sun in the picture begins to set, until the picture reveals a night sky with moon and stars!

 Step by step guide

 If you’d like to make your own ‘dimmer dial’ follow the instructions below.
 First, let’s take a look at the approach as a whole…

 It’s simple, really… just a circular dial and a cover all made from cardboard.

 STEP 1: Cut two discs from corrugated cardboard, one 94mm and the other 98mm in diameter.
 In the centre of the smaller disc (Disc 2) cut out a hole, it must be small enough to fit tightly over the dimmer switch knob.

 STEP 2: Take the other disc (Disc 1) and use a craft knife to cut out a large ‘pie shaped’ hole, use the measurements shown.